txtdirect/website/content/docs/examples/content.md

 It is recommended to use CNAMEs to reference this instance, where possible.

+These are simplified examples.
-For more details on the actual spec take a look at our [TXT-record specification](/docs/specification/).
+For an overview of the full TXT record configuration take a look at our [specification](/docs/specification/).